jkomoros/card-web/README.md

 will update the db and pretend like it tweeted, but not actually post anything to twitter.

+If you want to configure a twitter handle but disable it from tweeting or fetching tweet engagement (e.g. you don't want to pay the egregious monthly fee to use the Twitter API), add a `disable_twitter` key and set it to true.
+If you had already deployed, then you will need to delete the `autoTweet` and `fetchTweetEngagement` cloud functions.

 To send a tweet outside of the normal schedule, load up the Firebase functions console, tap the three dots next to the autoTweet function, choose View in Cloud Scheduler, and hit 'Run Now'.

 ## Config file keys